mirvald-space/Vidzilla/README.md

      ```
      STRIPE_WEBHOOK_SECRET=your_webhook_signing_secret
      ```
+6. To enable PayPal:
+   - In the Stripe Dashboard, go to Settings > Payment methods
+   - Find PayPal in the list and click 'Set up'
+   - Follow the instructions to connect your PayPal account
-6. Update the success and cancel URLs in `stripe_utils.py` to point to your production bot's URL.
+7. Update the success and cancel URLs in `config.py` to point to your production bot's URL.
-7. Test the integration thoroughly in Stripe's test mode before switching to live mode.
+8. Test the integration thoroughly in Stripe's test mode before switching to live mode.

 Remember to keep your Stripe API keys and webhook secret secure and never expose them publicly.